martgil/webext-docs/folders.rst

 .. api-section-annotation-hack::

-Creates a new subfolder in the specified folder or at the root of the specified account.
+Creates a new subfolder in the specified folder, or at the root of the specified account.

 .. api-header::
    :label: Parameters